john-kheir/home/docs/building/building.md

 The option `--kernel` is useful if you change something on the root directory and you want to rebuild the kernel (with the initramfs).

-If you are modifying core0/coreX, you can simply use the `--cores --kernel` options and first the cores will be rebuilt and then initramfs.
-This will produce a new image with the latest changes.
+If you are modifying core0/coreX, you can simply use the `--cores --kernel` options and first the cores will be rebuilt and then `initramfs`.
+This will produce a new G8OS boot image (kernel) with the latest changes.

 <a id="custom"></a>
 ## Customize build

-You can customize your build for some service, for example, you can configure a private ZeroTier network to join during boot instead (by default) of joining the ZeroTier Earth network.
+You can customize your build for some service, for example, you might want to join a private ZeroTier network during boot instead of joining (by default) the ZeroTier Earth network.

 In order to customize you need to add your own services to the `conf/root/` directory.